NameLord/csgo-case-simulator/README.md

 - Require [Python Latest](https://www.python.org/downloads/windows/).
 - Require [Py Game](https://www.pygame.org/wiki/GettingStarted).
+If you can't install PyGame try Upgrading PIP by doiing [py -m pip install -U pip] In the cmd then try again.

 - to run this project go to (Run/Run Module[F5] ).
 - If you have any problem don't hesitate to Dm me. on discord (N_George#0733).